BlueComet4314/Thermometry-Sensor-Instructions/README.md

   It would only briefly light up once the power is supplied, then immediatly go black.

 2. If you have made multiple different thermometry sensors - or even if you have only made one - make sure that you have changed the MAC and I.P. address according to your own system/server, and that they are different from one another.

+## Attaching PT100s to a surface

+1. If you are attaching the PT100s to a surface and you can't find a short enough screw, sometimes it is easier to use a washer to shorten the length of a long screw. **However, make sure that the washer does not touch any metal or solder on the board.** This could short the small boards and you won't see any temperature readouts.

+## Temperature readouts

+If you  aren't seeing any temperature readouts:
+1. a short may be an issue.
+Make sure that there is no metal touching any of the RTD sensors or solder on the small boards.
+The shorts won't destroy any boards, but it'll cause irregularities in your readings.

+2. You may have a problem with the flange as explain in **[the section on the vacuum gender swapper flange here](#flange)**

+3.

+##